Heal the world

 In August Francis began a series of audiences on ‘healing the world’.
 They are a masterclass in compassionate discipleship – simple, timely and rich in wisdom.

-You are warmly invited to this series of explorations of faith and action hosted by the Nottingham Diocesan Justice and Peace Commission, on Monday evenings and Friday mornings in October.
+You are warmly invited to this series of explorations of faith and action hosted by the Nottingham Diocesan Justice and Peace Commission, on Monday evenings and Friday mornings from 5 October.
 You don’t have to attend them all – come to whichever you can manage.

 If you’ve never read a papal text before, you won’t be alone – but this is a good place to start!
 Pope Francis is known for his warm and engaging style.
 It will take 10 minutes to read each audience, but you are welcome also to ponder the questions for discussion before we meet.